 Highlights Maryland’s environmental educational successes The North American Association for Environmental Education (NAAEE) presented Governor Martin O’Malley with a leadership award for environmental literacy this evening at its annual conference in Baltimore.
 Governor O’Malley’s passion for connecting Maryland youth with their natural world, and leadership in developing environmental programs and initiatives earned him this prestigious Read the Rest…

 Governor O’Malley Kicks Off Schoolshed Initiative, Participates in Day to Serve with Students from Charles County

 Governor Martin O’Malley today joined more than 50 fourth- and fifth-grade students at J.C.
 Parks Elementary School in Indian Head to kick off the new Explore and Restore your Schoolshed initiative.
 In conjunction with the Day to Serve regional volunteer event, the Governor and students took part in a stream cleanup, removing debris and invasive Read the Rest…

-Governor Martin O’Malley is asking teachers from across the State to join a focus group to help develop a hands-on, long-term stream restoration effort for Maryland students.
+Application deadline Monday, August 19 Governor Martin O’Malley is asking teachers from across the State to join a focus group to help develop a hands-on, long-term stream restoration effort for Maryland students.
 The Governor first met with Maryland educators to explore how this next generation of stewards could help restore the Bay on July 2.